There are two kinds of pointers at dog shows.

 Heed the Breed

 The opinions of breeder-judges – that is, judges who have bred the breed they are judging – are often well regarded, as they have a depth of experience that others outside the breed usually lack.
 While an unschooled onlooker might think that a Labrador Retriever breeder who is judging a Sporting Group might favor the Lab in the lineup, the opposite is usually the case: Because they have such insight into their breed, breeder-judges tend to be tougher on their own.
-So if our hypothetical Lab breeder does indeed point to her own breed for a ribbon, look closer – it’s probably a good one.
+So if our hypothetical Lab breeder does indeed point to their own breed for a ribbon, look closer – it’s probably a good one.

 The best judges judge “without fear or favor” – they are there to pick quality dogs, whether handled by their best friend or their sworn enemy.
 But to avoid conflicts of interest, the American Kennel Club has strict rules about who can and cannot show to a judge.
 For example, someone who co-owns a dog with a judge or a member of a judge’s household cannot show any dog they own or co-own to that judge, regardless of breed.
-Professional handlers who have been hired by a judge to handle a dog are barred from showing any dogs to him or her for at least four months.
+Professional handlers who have been hired by a judge to handle a dog are barred from showing any dogs to them for at least four months.

 Sometimes, no matter what the degrees of separation, judges may decide that they are simply uncomfortable judging a particular dog – perhaps they bred it, or are close friends with the handler.
 In such cases, they simply excuse the dog and handler.
 While this happens infrequently, it’s no big deal in the dog world, whose tight-knit culture invariably produces occasional conflicts.
 In those cases, the best judgment a judge can use is to avoid even the appearance of impropriety.